-There is a difference between a food reaction and a food intolerance.
+There is a difference between a food reaction and food intolerance.

 Food allergy is an immune response, while food intolerance is a chemical reaction.
 Food intolerance does not involve the immune system and does not cause severe allergic reactions (anaphylaxis).

-Various body parts affected by food allergy, some of these include;
+Various body parts affected by a food allergy, some of these include;

 Causes of food allergy